 What is the best part of your work?

 I am lucky to have the opportunity to travel across Guyana, interact with different people and cultures, and learn from their relationships with nature.
-I have learned a lot about how Guyana’s policies, such as the Low Carbon Development Strategy, history and culture combine to help care for its unique environment.
-Guyana is a great example of how governance systems that enlist public support in formulating and regulating inclusive environmental policy incentivise sustainable use of the environment.
+I have learned a lot about how Guyana’s policies, such as the Low Carbon Development Strategy, history and culture combine to help care for its environment.
+It shows how involving the public in shaping and overseeing environmental policies encourages sustainable practices.

 Environmental Management Consultants Inc. (EMC) is an environmental service provider and promoter of green growth.
 EMC works to support efforts aimed at the protection and sustainable management of Guyana’s environment.